phBalance/hero6e-foundryvtt/CONTRIBUTING.md

 This will automatically leave `gulp` in watch mode which means that any of your changes will automatically rebuilt.

+One this step successful executes, you should be able to run worlds using this system.

 ### Testing

-This package can be tested using the [Quench](https://foundryvtt.com/packages/quench) Foundry module.
+This package can be tested using the [Quench](https://foundryvtt.com/packages/quench) FoundryVTT module.
 Once added, make sure it's enabled and you should get a "Quench" button at the bottom of your expanded side bar.
 Push the button and you can choose what tests to run but ultimately all should pass.

 You should be able to find the appropriate labeled tests in the `module/testing` directory.
 As you add new functionality or make bug fixes, you should add corresponding tests.